 - Slowly add liquid mixture and mix for about a minute on medium speed.

 - Spray a piece of parchment paper that fits into either a small 8 inch cast iron skillet or a dutch oven.
 Spray with water, cover loosely with plastic and allow to rise for two hours.
 Slash top with knife to prevent splitting.

 - Preheat oven to 400 degrees.

-- Place bread in oven.
+- Place bread in oven on cast iron griddle or baking sheet.
 Turn oven down to 350 degrees F. and bake for 90 minutes rotating half way.

 - Once out of the oven, cook for two hours before slicing.

 - Slice, freeze with parchment between each sheet.